PSamK/Johnson_Scheduling_Implementation/README.md

 - **CreateGanttChart Script**: The `CreateGanttChart.m` script has a known issue where the data sorting is incorrect, leading to an inaccurate Gantt chart.
 The job assignments are not displayed in the correct order.

-   **TODO**: Adjust the script to fetch the job assignments in the correct order from the database.

 ## Authors

 - [Martin Martuccio](https://github.com/Martin-Martuccio) - Project Author